TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

     xtigervncviewer localhost:XX
     ```

     where `XX` is the number from above.
-On Windows (depending on the VNC-client) the address to connect to could be `localhost::50XX` (again, the `XX` stands for the display/port as specified before).
+On Windows (depending on the VNC client), the address to connect to could be `localhost::50XX` (again, the `XX` stands for the display/port as specified before).

     If you use a graphical interface, specify localhost in the corresponding field (line at the top) and click the "Continue" button.

     ![vnc-1](/visualization/attachments/vnc-1.png)

-    Type password.
+    Type the password.

     ![vnc-2](/visualization/attachments/vnc-2.png)

-    If you see a monochromic field and cannot start a session, it means that you need to set up your VNC session: [Setting up VNC config](#setting-up-vnc-session).
+    If you see a monochromatic field and cannot start a session, it means that you need to set up your VNC session: [Setting up VNC config](#setting-up-vnc-session).

     If you see a terminal, then everything is done correctly and you can start working.
 Within the session window, you can start any program from the terminal or using the menus of the window manager.